tristangundel/Court_Vision/README.md

 Dev Dependencies:

-- nodemon - watches server to refresh as we update -concurrently - can see run backend and frontend on one single command
+- nodemon - watches server to refresh as we update
+- concurrently - can see run backend and frontend on one single command